IBM/cp4apps-hub/Devfile_Cert_Criteria.md

 # Certified Stack Hub

-This document describes the criteria a Devfile application stack must implement to be considered a certified application stack.
+This document describes the criteria a Devfile application stack must implement to be considered a certified application stack based on version 2.0 of the [devfile specification](https://devfile.github.io/devfile/index.html).

 ## Certification Criteria
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",